meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 Good planning is associated with a state of cognitive, emotional and behavioural readiness.
 ### Goal Pursuit
 Optimal experience (flow).
-Personal and environmental resources, social support a
+Personal and environmental resources, social support and life events have a positive effect on SWB only if these variablese facilitate progress towards the goal.

+Progress towards goals may not be beneficia